 6. Try using A Menstrual Cup

-If you use tampons and sanitary napkins every month, it might be time to switch to a way more convenient, healthy and eco-friendly option – the menstrual up.
+If you use tampons and sanitary napkins every month, it might be time to switch to a way more convenient, healthy, and eco-friendly option – the menstrual cup.
 You may have teething troubles, but once you get a hang of how to use it, it is way more economical and convenient.

 7. When Ordering Food, Tell The Restaurant You Don’t Need Cutlery

 Bet you never gave this much thought!
 But with stainless steel cutlery at home, who would want to eat with plastic cutlery?